RedhawkSDR/transceiver-api/fei_modifications.md

 A quick review of the BULKIO source will reveal that there are absolutely no error responses and that most exceptions are swallowed after logging a, hopefully informative, message.
-Given the rest of the proposed design approach, we are therfore denied a means of getting status on transmit operations, or any other device interaction that results from a BULKIO transaction, without some further mechanism.
+Given the rest of the proposed design approach, we are therefore denied a means of getting status on transmit operations, or any other device interaction that results from a BULKIO transaction, without some further mechanism.

-No matter what approach is effected this modification will result in valuable error responses that will help application developers and system developers diagnose and resond to error conditions in the system.
+No matter what approach is effected this modification will result in valuable error responses that will help application developers and system developers diagnose and respond to error conditions in the system.

 ### Proposal 1 : MessageEvent Port
 REDHAWK already maintains a definition of a `MessageEvent` port which works both